Terraform vs Pulumi: What to Use in 2022?

 Terraform is the current industry leader in IaC.
 It's mature and stable, and although you must learn a DSL—namely, HashiCorp Configuration Language (HCL)—Terraform boasts a robust and established community.
 If you need to learn HCL, the community has enough information to support you and make the learning curve easier to navigate.

-Pulumi's strength is that, as a developer, you don't need to learn a new programming language to use it.
+Pulumi's one of the salient features is that, as a developer, you don't need to learn a new programming language to use it.
 You can implement all your imperative approaches to writing code in your legacy language.
-Pulumi provides functionality for approaches like classes, control flow, test scripts, and blocks of code, putting you in control.
+Pulumi provides functionality for approaches like classes, control flow, testing scripts, and blocks of code, putting you in control.
 Write code in your favorite language and still achieve everything you could have done using Terraform.

 AWS S3 Bucket Setup with Terraform vs Pulumi